OneLetterTooShor/CU_Lost_and_Found/README.md

 Additionally, users may manage account information and active listings from their Account page.
 Admin accounts may mark items as Claimed, Deleted, or Restored from inactive status.

-The repository structure includes two main folders: A locally working copy of the code, and the final code which has been deployed to Heroku.
+The repository structure includes two main folders: A locally working copy of the code (CU_Lost_Found), and the final code which has been deployed to Heroku (cuboulder-lost-and-found-heroku).

 While only the EJS files are actively being used, the views folder contains both EJS and HTML files in case a revert to HTML is needed for some reason.

-The files are structured as:<br>
+Within CU_Lost_Found and cuboulder-lost-and-found-heroku, the files are structured as:<br>
 -<b>database (includes database files such as SQL to create tables and test entries, data model, and test queries)</b><br>
 -<b>resources</b><br>
 &nbsp;&nbsp;-css (includes css for each page)<br>